PR AND BLOGGER ETHICS: I talked to a reporter about blogs and PR -- I

 there."

-the journalistic professions.
-One public-relations handbook explains it
+of many in the journalistic professions.
+One public-relations handbook

-earners who want to please their editors with as little effort as
+They’re wage earners who want to please their editors with as little

-possible, and they’re happy to let you provide them with ideas and
+effort as possible, and they’re happy to let you provide them with

-facts for publishable stories.
-That is why most publicity is positive
+ideas and facts for publishable stories.
+That is why most publicity is

-few days’ issues of several newspapers, including the Wall Street
+glance through a few days’ issues of several newspapers, including the

-Journal, USA Today, and some local papers.
-You’ll discover that the
+Wall Street Journal, USA Today, and some local papers.
+You’ll discover

-same stories appear over and over again.
-That’s because they were
+that the same stories appear over and over again.
+That’s because they

 reporter looking for a scoop.

-Tennessee demonstrates just how willing reporters can be to accept
+University of Tennessee demonstrates just how willing reporters can be

-facts and story ideas that involve little work.
-The students concocted
+to accept facts and story ideas that involve little work.
+The students

 correctness" and mailed it to a number of newspapers.
 Most did not run